 Except… when it comes to fall leaves and pumpkins, I go all weak in the knees.
 Orange and I, we have a very complicated relationship.

 So today, I’m embracing my hue taboo on our porch and joining Taryn from Design, Dining, and Diapers for a fall porch tour!
-(AND I have a giveaway at the end of this post if your porch needs a sprucing up too.)

 If you’re stopping by from Ashley’s porch at Cherished Bliss, I’m so glad to have you here!